-Concrete Subfloor: For floating installation, use 6-mil polyethylene film or other means with equivalent permeability.
+Concrete Subfloor: For floating installation, use 6 mil polyethylene film or other means with equivalent permeability.
 Overlap the edge seams and tape it together.
 Extend moisture barrier up to the wall about 1 inch high.
 When installed on above grade concrete and the concrete moisture content meets the concrete moisture standard, a moisture barrier is not required.
 For direct glue installation, use a moisture barrier if moisture level exceeds requirement (see Concrete Moisture section above).

-Wood Subfloor: Use asphalt-saturated paper or #15 or #30 felt that meets ASTM Standard D4869 or UU-B-790, Grade D. Overlap along the edge seams 2"-4" wide.
+Wood Subfloor: Use asphalt-saturated kraft paper or #15 or #30 felt that meets ASTM Standard D4869 or UU-B-790, Grade D.

+Overlap along the edge seams 2"- 4" wide.
 This retards moisture movement from below.
+Extend the moisture retarder to about 1" from the walls.
+Secure to the subfloor as necessary.